Deterministic Interface Discovery Schema (DIDS)

 export async function GET(request: Request) { ... }

-Detection is import-gated and regex-based. absolute_paths must be present in the file imports, and construct_query refines the tree-sitter regex patterns used to match decorators, calls, inheritance, and exported function declarations.
+Detection is import-gated and regex-refined. absolute_paths must be present in the file imports, and construct_query refines the tree-sitter patterns used to match decorators, calls, inheritance, and exported function declarations.

 Low-Confidence Guidance

-If a feature uses base_confidence < 0.70, include disambiguation instructions in notes so downstream validation can reliably confirm or reject ambiguous matches.
+If an operation uses base_confidence < 0.70, include disambiguation instructions in notes so downstream validation can reliably confirm or reject ambiguous matches.

 construct_query Properties